Who this is for

 3. Categorize and assign

-- Due date where your tender timetable requires it
+- Due date: the response deadline from your tender timetable

 Approve